fcgomes92/react-mdl-example/README.md

 Includes a [Selectable List Component](src/SelectableList.js) and a [Facebook Button Component](src/FacebookButton.js).

 Includes a posts list from a Wordpress website.
-(Not working on GitHub pages because the wordpress website is not HTTPS yet)

 ## How to use